muhammadidrees/bloc_rest_api/README.md

 ```

 Now create a model class for the data that you want to fetch from the internet.
 This can easily be done by using online tools such as [QuickType](https://app.quicktype.io/)

+> Note: Don't forget to use [Equatable](https://pub.dev/packages/equatable) or any other comparision method to compare the models as it is the decision maker when it comes to switching state in bloc

 In our case we'll be creating a model for Post.